 - Thou Shalt Not Kill: Reese refuses to kill anyone while carrying out Stanton's plan.

 - Ungrateful Bitch: Stanton knows Reese refused to obey Snow's order to kill her, but sets him up to die anyway.

 - Waking Up Elsewhere: Reese wakes up on a city bus after losing consciousness in a wrecked car.
-And then he see Kara Stanton sitting across from him...
+And then he sees Kara Stanton sitting across from him...

-- Wham Episode: Mark Snow takes out Kara Stanton with his Dying Moment of Awesome, but not before she's already activated a cyber weapon that may be a threat to the Machine.
+- Wham Episode: One of the most important episodes of both the season and the series as a whole.
+Mark Snow takes out Kara Stanton with his Dying Moment of Awesome, but not before she's already activated a cyber weapon that may be a threat to the Machine.
 And then in the final few seconds we learn that Finch may have been the one ultimately responsible for Reese and Stanton being set up at Ordos.

 - When He Smiles: The genuine smile on Reese's face as he accepted Bear's welcome home dog-tackle.
 Not a smirk, or a lazy smile, but a genuine happy smile.

 - Wicked Cultured: Greer, who uses the Titans as an analogy.